scphall/wol/README.md

 9) Show arXiv page in browser, (upto a maximum) number of files that match a criteria:

         $ wol browse thing

+10) Put, add any pdf, must give 3 arguments:

+        $ wol put /path/to/file.pdf "Title of the file" dir

 ArXiv files are usually of the form `1234.5678`, but they can also be of the form `name/1234567`.